Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 2. The Material Test

-If you don’t have the box, look at the materials:
+If you do not have the box, look at the materials:

-• Suede / Nubuck: NEVER machine wash.
-Water ruins the nap of the suede, leaving it hard and stained.
+Suede / Nubuck❌ NEVERWater ruins the nap, leaving it hard and stained

-If your shoes are eligible for a bath, don’t just toss them in loose.
+If your shoes are eligible for a bath, do not just toss them in loose.
 The tumbling action can damage the machine drum and the structure of the shoe.
 Follow this “Shop Standard” method.

 Step 1: Preparation

-Remove the laces.
-Laces often get tangled or don’t get clean inside the knots.
+• Remove the laces.
+Laces often get tangled or do not get clean inside the knots.
 Put them in a separate mesh bag.
-If the insoles (footbeds) are removable, take them out.
-Washing insoles separately ensures they dry faster and don’t trap bacteria.

 Step 2: The Pre-Clean